JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 ## Input and output types

-### Vectors

-Functions that eat or spit out arbitrary vectors are supported, as long as the forward mapping _and_ conditions return vectors of the same size.

-If you deal with small vectors (say, less than 100 elements), consider using [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) for increased performance.

 ### Arrays

-Functions that eat or spit out matrices and higher-order tensors are not supported.
+Functions that eat or spit out arbitrary arrays are supported, as long as the forward mapping _and_ conditions return arrays of the same size.

-You can use `vec` and `reshape` for the conversion to and from vectors.
+If you deal with small arrays (say, less than 100 elements), consider using [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) for increased performance.

 ### Scalars